Skip to content

 Complete observability of the mirror, no need to open server logs.

-• Supabase login with password reset
+• Secure login with password reset

 • Status cards: last sync, success rate, totals (releases, tracks, artists)